 - Select an organization if you belong to more than one.

-- Save the .zip to a fat32-formatted usb stick.
+- Copy the .zip file to your blank USB stick.

 - Verify that the switch you’ll be connecting to has its default port speed and duplex set to auto-negotiate.

 - Using a standard Ethernet cable, connect the Monitoring Point to the switch using the Monitoring Point’s Primary network connection (See Monitoring Points.
 Look in the “port descriptions” section for your Monitoring Point).
 A cabling diagram can be found in Monitoring Point Cabling.